Network-Axis/bare.metal.network/docs/00-getting-started/development-environment.md

 So you want to build an eBPF program, and don't know where to start?

-Macs with Apple silicon lack the compatibility to compile eBPF bytecode natively, so a simple solution is to provision a Linux virtual machine with the necessary tools.
+Macs with Apple silicon lack the compatibility to compile eBPF bytecode natively, so a simple solution is to configfure a Linux virtual machine as our development environment.

 In the following sections, you will learn how to:
-1. Create an Ubuntu Virtual Machine
+1. Create an Ubuntu Virtual Machine locally on macOS
 2. Install dependencies to compile eBPF programs
-3. Configure VS Code to access Linux source code
+3. Configure Virtual Studio Code to access Linux kernel headers

 <!-- truncate -->